mitre/fieldmanual/sphinx-docs/Lateral-Movement-Guide.md

 remotely.

 ### Execution of the Binary
-CALDERA's Stockpile execution abilities relevant to lateral movement mainly use wmic to remotely start the binary.
+Caldera's Stockpile execution abilities relevant to lateral movement mainly use wmic to remotely start the binary.
 Some additional execution methods include modifications to Windows services and scheduled tasks.
 The example in this guide will use the creation of a service to remotely start the binary (ability file included at the end of this guide).

 See ATT&CK's [Execution](https://attack.mitre.org/tactics/TA0002/) tactic page for more details on execution methods.

 ### Displaying Lateral Movement in Debrief
-Using the adversary profile in this guide and CALDERA's Debrief plugin, you can view the path an adversary took through the network via lateral movement attempts.
+Using the adversary profile in this guide and Caldera's Debrief plugin, you can view the path an adversary took through the network via lateral movement attempts.
 In the Debrief modal, select the operation where lateral movement was attempted then select the Attack Path view from the upper right hand corner of graph views.
 This graph displays the originating C2 server and agent nodes connected by the execution command linking the originating agent to the newly